viamrobotics/docs/docs/how-tos/create-custom-training-scripts.md

 {{% /expand %}}

-{{% expand "Click for more information on parsing annotations from dataset file" %}}
+{{% expand "Click for more information on parsing annotations from dataset file." %}}

 When you submit a training job to the Viam Cloud, Viam will pass a `dataset_file` to the training script when you train an ML model with it.
 The file contains metadata from the dataset used for the training, including the file path for each data point and any annotations associated with the data.